Award honors memory of late Arkansas Farm Bureau President Stanley Reed

 Arkansas Farm Bureau created its leadership award in 2011 in honor of Stanley Reed, who was president of Arkansas Farm Bureau from 2003-2008.
 He died in an automobile accident in July 2011.

-Arkansas Farm Bureau is a nonprofit, private advocacy organization with more than 192,000 families throughout the state working to improve farm and rural life.
+Arkansas Farm Bureau is a nonprofit, private advocacy organization with almost 190,000 families throughout the state working to improve farm and rural life.

 For more information, contact: